BatGap Logo

 David: It’s certainly been an adventure.

-Rick: Great, well let me wrap it up then, because we could go on and on, but I think I’m going to do another interview in a few minutes if Claire has arrived.
-So the sun’s coming out, might have to wear the sunglasses for the next one, but as you know, you’ve been listening to an interview on Buddha at the Gas Pump with David Buckland, and there have been many of these interviews so far, 300 and something, and there will hopefully be many, many more.
+Rick: Great.
+Well, let me wrap it up then, because we could go on and on, but I think I’m going to do another interview in a few minutes if Claire has arrived.
+So the sun’s coming out.
+I might have to wear the sunglasses for the next one.
+But as you know, you’ve been listening to an interview on Buddha at the Gas Pump with David Buckland, and there have been many of these interviews so far, 300 and something, and there will hopefully be many, many more.

 There’s an audio podcast, because many people don’t like to sit in front of their computers any more than they already do, so you can just listen to this in audio.
 There’s a subscribe page for that that lets you sign up on iTunes or Android and different devices.
 And there’s some other stuff.
 Check out the menus.

-In fact, there’s things that David helped me develop.
+In fact, there are things that David helped me develop.
 He even helped put up a page where we have a Batgap theme song ringtone for your phone and a screensaver and all kinds of stuff.
-Maybe I’ll have you working on the t-shirt next.
+Maybe I’ll have you working on the T-shirt next.

 David: If I can get one.